 Across Two North American Cities

-In April 2013, the Adler School Institute on Public Safety and Social Justice, in collaboration with the Adler School Vancouver Campus and the Illinois Balanced and Restorative Justice Project, published this white paper as a primer and tool for practitioners, researchers, advocates, lawmakers, lay people and justice professionals.
+In April 2013, the Adler University Institute on Public Safety and Social Justice, in collaboration with the Adler University Vancouver Campus and the Illinois Balanced and Restorative Justice Project, published this white paper as a primer and tool for practitioners, researchers, advocates, lawmakers, lay people and justice professionals.
 The paper provides an overview of the restorative justice philosophy, the range of practice, and the evidence base behind its practices.
 It also provides an overview of how restorative practices are currently used in two very different metropolitan contexts, Chicago, Illinois, and Vancouver, British Columbia.
 A case study approach illuminates the different ways that formal systems and policies encourage or limit the potential of restorative justice practices.
 The paper also recommends expanded research, policy, and practice agendas that can further mainstream and align restorative justice in formal systems.